Frequently Asked Questions

 Why doesn't my doctor know about it?

 It's too new.
-Microcurrent biofeedback stimulation was only approved by the AMA for includion in the MD Scope of Practice a few months ago.
+Microcurrent biofeedback stimulation was only approved by the AMA for inclusion in the MD Scope of Practice a few years ago.
 Information takes time to spread.
 Unless a physician is currently in school or very up to date on the latest research and developments in the pain management specialty, they probably haven't been exposed to it yet.
 Even those who might have heard of it may not believe it.
 Without training and understanding, it seems too good to be true.
 Only seeing repeated results over time will really convince most practitioners to begin incorporating new technology into their way of doing things.

 Ask them about it- show them the research, let them discover the possibilities, and help us spread the good news.
 We are happy to answer any questions anytime, train anyone who wants to learn, and work with primary care providers to help patients achieve the best possible outcomes and get their lives and health back.

 Microcurrent therapy WILL revolutionize medicine as we know it as the next generation embraces it.
+Every home should have a basic device available and the knowledge to operate these "hospitals in your hand"

 How much does it cost?